CLOS-O-MAT (GREAT BRITAIN) LTD EXECUTIVE PENSION PLAN

 In accordance with the Pensions Regulator's DC Code of Practice number 13 (paragraphs 18-41) and with the relevant legislation, the Trustee concluded that the Plan's overall benefits and services represented value for money in comparison to the cost payable by members.
 The main reason for this is the fact that (as explained above in “Market Value Reduction”) early disinvestment from the with-profits fund can give rise to loss of bonuses and the Trustee considers that it would not be possible to invest in such a way as to make up any losses and ensure future growth within reasonable timeframes.

 6. The effect of costs and charges

-Using the charges and transaction cost data provided by Prudential and in accordance with regulation 23(1)(ca) of the Administration Regulations, as inserted by the 2018 Regulations, the Trustee is in the process of preparing a sample illustration, detailing the impact of the costs and charges typically paid by a Plan member, on their retirement savings plot.
-The Trustee will have regard to statutory guidance provided by the DWP when preparing the illustration.
+In accordance with the Administration Regulations, the Trustee has prepared a sample illustration, detailing the impact of the costs and charges typically paid by a Scheme member, on their retirement savings pot.
+The Trustee has had regard to statutory guidance provided by the DWP when preparing the illustration.

 7. Trustee knowledge and understanding (TKU)

 Sections 247 and 248 of the Pensions Act 2004, require the Trustees to maintain an appropriate level of knowledge and understanding which, together with professional advice which is available to them, enables them to properly exercise their functions and duties in relation to the Fund.

 • the fact that the Plan is closed to new members and is paid up, the requirements on the Trustee for TKU is not as onerous as it would be for a larger, more complex pension scheme which is not invested wholly in an insurance policy.
 Nevertheless, the Trustee has

 • a working knowledge of the trust deed and rules, and